Appeal for witnesses after man, 82, injured in Aberdeen crash - Evening Express

 Police have appealed for witnesses after an 82-year-old man was injured in a crash.

-The incident, which happened at around 11am yesterday morning, happened on North Anderson Drive near the Ashgrove West junction.
+The incident happened on North Anderson Drive near the Ashgrove West junction at around 11am on Tuesday morning.

 Keep up to date with the latest news with The Evening Express newsletter